absentees/goodinternet-cli/README.md

 - Take screenshots of the url provided at both desktop and mobile resolution
 - Push the screenshots, title, url and description as a new record to DatoCMS
 - Set off a new deployment via Netlify

+http://goodinternet.online has now been updated with your latest website.